Dedaandsons Global News Portal

 While the smallest US currency, Pennies, are still used in cash transactions widely, especially for exact change in day to day life in the parts of US.

-The penny, also known as the one-cent piece/coin, first minted in the United States in 1793, after the establishment of the Coinage Act of 1792, the United States Mint
+1 Cent or Penny was first minted in the United States in 1793, after the establishment of the Coinage Act of 1792, the United States Mint

-Earlier versions of the Penny were larger than today's version and made entirely of copper.
 The design featured a woman with flowing hair symbolizing Liberty on the obverse (heads) and a chain of 15 links representing the unity of the states on the reverse (tails).

-In 1857, it became smaller and was made of 88% copper and 12% nickel to reduce production costs.
 The final version which is being used till today was Lincoln Penny, introduced in 1909, the Lincoln Penny was made to commemorate the 100th anniversary of Abraham Lincoln's birth.
-Though the front side of the penny didn't change since then, but back part (tails) have been modified from time to time.

-The Currency Overhaul for an Industrious Nation (COIN) Act (H.R.
-5818) by Representative Jim Kolbe (R-AZ) aimed to eliminate penny production and round transactions was coin in 2006, but failed to pass.
 Another attempt failed in 2017, with the Currency Optimization, Innovation, and National Savings (COINS) Act of 2017 (S. 759) by Senator John McCain (R-AZ) and Senator Mike Enzi (R-WY) proposed a 10-year halt in penny production with a study on its future.
 This bill too failed to pass in both houses of Congress.

-In the modern day, the future of Penny looks on the shelf rather than in the pockets of US citizens, as economic and technological factors of the practicality of Pennies raise the questions and debates.
 It would be interesting to see till when the iconic Penny or One-Cent manages to stay as a legal tender in the United States.
 It would be interesting to see till when the iconic Penny or One-Cent manages to stay as a legal tender in the United States.

 Share this!